 Jewelry is optional.
 The Edwardians loved to show off their wealth with a pretty floral or filigree style necklace, earrings, bracelet, and a brooch pin.
 The history of Edwardian jewelry is an upcoming topic here on the blog.
 In the meantime, look at these Edwardian style jewelry options for ideas.

 While Edwardian women rarely needed to carry a purse, I am sure you need something to hide your car keys and cell phone in.
 A small clutch bag on a chain is easy to find as well as small rectangular shape leather purse with a short strap.
 The key to this era is that they close with a clasp (no modern flap purses).
-Learn more about handbags here.
-And shop purses.
+Learn more about handbags here and shop purses here.